Nottingham-CTU/Advanced-Reports/README.md

   * The API key has to be sent as the value of the `api_key` field in a HTTP POST request.
   * Administrators have the option (in the module system settings) to prohibit non-administrators from saving reports where API access is enabled.
+* **Allow public access** \* determines whether the report can be accessed publicly (without a REDCap login)
+  * If the report can be downloaded or retrieved as image, this can be done by all users who access the report at the public URL.
+  * Administrators have the option (in the module system settings) to prohibit non-administrators from saving reports where public access is enabled.

 \* only available on some report types

+### Accumulation report options

+Accumulation reports will loop through a range of *accumulation numbers* and calculate a sum for all records for each accumulation number.

+* **Description** brief descriptive text to appear above the report
+  * HTML &lt;a&gt; &lt;b&gt; and &lt;i&gt; tags as well as the placeholders `$$PROJECT$$`
+    (project ID) and `$$WEBROOT$$` (REDCap version directory web path) can be used in the description.
+* **Accumulation range** specify the start, end and step for the accumulation numbers
+* **Accumulation logic** logic which is run for each record to obtain a number which is added to the total for each accumulation number
+* **Group by** specify the logic which determines the record's group
+  * There will be a row for each group on the report, the group name is the result of this logic and will be displayed in the left hand column.
+* **Display format** specify how to display the accumulated totals
+* **Column label logic** specify how to label the columns
+* **Display options** choose to add a 'Total' row or show columns in reverse order

+Please refer to the [Accumulation report instructions](README-Accumulation.md) for more information.

 ### Gantt report options